 Orquigonia offers extremely informative tours where you not only get to go out to nature with a guide, but you also get shown a movie/documentary with even more information about these plants.

-By paying for a tour with them you are supporting local tour guides and helping the organization to continue with their amazing research and conservation projects.
+By paying for a tour with them, you are supporting local tour guides and helping the organization to continue with its amazing research and conservation projects.

-Coban and the surrounding area is filled with a couple of the best attractions of Guatemala, mainly natural beauties.
-The terrain is a bit rough but it is worth the effort.
+Coban and the surrounding area are filled with a couple of the best attractions of Guatemala, mainly natural beauties.
+The terrain is a bit rough, but it is worth the effort.

 Note: It is recommended to use a tall car or SUV for exploring the area.